saralweb/sw-phonetic_typing/README.md

 It is recommended to use totalSuggestions as some of the words are difficult to transliterate so you can construct your own words.

+3)
+isWord() function is used to check last remained string which has not being transliterated(Words that are in english language).

 ## Material Example 1: